We Saved 15+ Hours A Week By Connecting Zoho CRM To Claude

 Your AI knowing what you are working on is one thing.
 We know how to use prompts, iterate and make it work for us.
 But your AI knowing who you are writing to, where the deal stands and what happened on the last call is a different thing entirely.

-That is what connecting our CRM to Claude made possible for us.
 We use Claude and Zoho CRM, so that is going to be our use case.

 What MCP is